hanbyul-here/seoul-metro-turnstile-data/README.md

 Data you can find:

-- Turnstile Data of Metro Stations within 15 mins walk from Gwang-Hwa-Moon Plaza, where protests happen.
 - Turnstile Data of Metro Stations within 30 mins walk from Gwang-Hwa-Moon Plaza

 You can find the final turnstile data in `data` , scripts that I used to collect the data in `scripts`, examples using the data in `examples`.